-Finally, we present several sensitivity checks of results that do not alter our conclusions.
+We present several sensitivity checks of results that do not alter our conclusions.
 Since it is possible that California airport delays impact airports on the East Coast, which then feedback to California airports, we focus on morning airport congestion in the East.
 Due to the difference in time zones, very few flights from California reach East Coast airports before 12pm.
 Estimates remain similar to our baseline estimates.
-We also estimate a random coefficients version of our baseline empirical model that provides a simple test of non-random sorting behavior.
-We find no evidence that individuals sort according to their relative susceptibility to air pollution, which is likely due to the fact that we focus on very small ranges around an airport.
 A distributed lag model finds no evidence for delayed impacts or forward displacement, i.e., that individuals on the brink of an asthma or heart attack may experience an episode that would have otherwise occurred in the next few days anyway.
 A Poisson model linking sickness counts to pollution levels gives comparable estimates to our baseline linear probability model, which does not account for the truncation of daily sickness rates at zero.